pixel

 Waking up

 You will wake up in the hospital recovery area where nurses will look after you and monitor you.
-Once you have recovered you will be discharged, this is usually on the day of the procedure.
+Once you have recovered you will be discharged, this is usually on the same day.

-Remember: You must have a responsible adult to drive you home – you will not be permitted to drive after your procedure due to the residual sedating effects of the anaesthesia.
+Remember: You must have a responsible adult to drive you home – you will not be permitted to drive after your treatment due to the residual sedating effects of the anaesthesia.

 Quick Links For Patients